-If you can’t keep paying because you income has been affected by the coronavirus crisis, contact your lender to ask for a mortgage holiday.
-The government has announced that lenders will offer a mortgage holiday, allowing borrowers to stop payments for three months.
+You can ask your lender for a mortgage holiday, or deferral if you are struggling to pay your mortgage because of COVID-19.
+The government has announced that lenders will offer a mortgage holiday, allowing borrowers to stop payments for up to six months.
 This break in payments will not affect your credit history.

 Every lender will have its own policies and eligibility criteria, but lenders should by sympathetic and helpful to people affected by a drop in income because of the coronavirus crisis.